linda-seiter/cmsc115/week2_lab/README.md

 Let's practice running a Junit test.
 There are several different ways to run a Junit test class.

-- In the Explorer, right-click on `HelloTest.java`, then select `Run Java`.
+- Option 1: In the Explorer, right-click on `HelloTest.java`, then select `Run Java`.
-- In the Editor, click the green arrow run button displayed next to the class header.
+- Option 2: In the Editor, click the green arrow run button displayed next to the class header.
-- In the main menubar, select `Run > Run Without Debugging`.
+- Option 3: In the main menubar, select `Run > Run Without Debugging`.

 ![run junit test](images/run_test.png)